Domestic Violence Protections in Kuwait

 - Call the police (112) if you are in immediate danger.

-- File a complaint at the nearest police station — ask for a medical report documenting injuries.
+- File a complaint at the nearest police station — ask for a medical report documenting any injuries.

 - Contact the National Office for Family Development hotline for shelter and legal assistance.